-Zinc builds new tech companies that solve the developed world’s toughest social issues.
+Zinc helps build companies that tackle the developed world’s toughest social issues

 The team behind Zinc

 Saul is a partner at LocalGlobe, a UK-based venture capital firm.
 His investment career includes being a partner at Index Ventures and he specialises in early-stage tech companies.
 Saul was co-founder of Seedcamp, the first tech accelerator in Europe.He has been closely involved in the formation of many successful businesses, including Lovefilm, MOO and Kano.

 Paul is a former partner at KPMG and the global head of public services and government.
 In his career, he has been Head of the Number 10 Policy Unit, as well as working in the media, education, transport and urban regeneration sectors.
 Paul is a Visiting Professor at the London School of Economics & Political Science and was a Director of Bethnal Green Ventures and a Non-Executive Director of the Cabinet Office.

 Ella is a former Strategy Director at IPG Mediabrands, one of the world’s largest media agencies, working with global leading brands.
 She is the Co-Founder of NewCo UK, which connects the most successful large corporates with the most innovative start-ups in the UK.
 Ella started her career as an engineer in Tel Aviv’s hi tech aerospace industry, before becoming a consultant to tech firms.